Skip to main content

 Transylvania

-Transylvanian cuisine reflects Hungarian, Saxon, and Romanian influences.
-Known for hearty meat dishes, paprika use, and dairy products.
-Sibiu and Brașov are culinary hubs.
-Famous for varză à la Cluj (cabbage), papanași desserts, and smoked meats.
+Transylvanian cooking carries Hungarian, Saxon and Romanian influences side by side.
+It leans on filling meat dishes, paprika and dairy, and Sibiu and Brașov are the main places to eat.
+Look out for varză à la Cluj (a cabbage dish), papanași and smoked meats.

 Cultural Significance: